kauereblin/learn/Principles/README.md

 > Don't Repeat Yourself.

 *Rule of three*.
 Reuse and reduce duplicated code.
 Focus on centralize the business logic.
-Less code results in better maintainibility.
+Less code results in better maintainability.

 # YAGNI